LinkedIn Italic Text Generator

 Frequently Asked Questions

-LinkedIn does not support native italic formatting.
-This tool uses Unicode Mathematical Italic characters (U+1D434–U+1D467) that visually appear italic but are valid Unicode text.
-It works on all LinkedIn surfaces: posts, headlines, profile sections, comments, and articles.
+- LinkedIn does not support native italic formatting.
+This tool uses Unicode Mathematical Italic characters (U+1D434βU+1D467) that visually appear italic but are valid Unicode text.
+It works in common LinkedIn text fields such as posts, comments, headlines, and profile sections.